 New Worship Ministry

-Trinity UCC Church is pleased to announce a new ministry beginning in November 2018.
-On November 11th and 25th, the Second and Fourth Sunday of the month, and each Second and Fourth Sunday thereafter is designated as Youth Sunday and is a Contemporary Worship Service.
-Our Youth Sunday Service is our Trinity Sunday Preparatory Academy, and is a spin-off of our Trinity College Preparatory Academy only with a faith based focus.
-We are collaborating with Big Brothers - Big Sisters of York to serve young people in our community of York.
-During this time we will intentionally be informal in both our dress and style of worship in order to be recognizable to our youth community.
+Trinity UCC Church is pleased to announce the Second and Fourth Sunday is designated as our Contemporary Worship Service.
+During this time we will intentionally be informal in both our dress and style of worship in order to encourage participation from younger members of our community.
 Minister Kellie Turner is the Program Manger-Minister of this new outreach and can facilitate your questions and input.

 Everyone is Welcome!